Table of contents

 claude mcp add

-To confirm the connector is accessible, open a Claude Code session and run a command like "Show me all deals that haven't had any activity in the last 14 days and are currently in the Proposal Sent stage."
+To confirm the connection is working, open a Claude Code session and try: "Show me all deals that haven't had any activity in the last 14 days and are currently in the Proposal Sent stage."

 {{this-blog-only-cta}}